 At the end of each academic eligibility period, the Athletic Director or sponsor of each activity will notify the principal or the principal's designee of those students who have failed to meet academic eligibility requirements and are on academic probation or are academically ineligible.
-A high school student on academic probation must attend academic assistance sessions monitored by the academic advisor.

-Academic assistance sessions will consist of a minimum of 8 sessions for a minimum of 6 hours spread evenly throughout the 16-day probationary period.
+A high school student on academic probation must attend academic assistance sessions monitored by the athletic academic advisor.
+Academic assistance sessions will consist of a minimum of eight sessions for a minimum of six hours spread evenly throughout the 14-day probationary period.

-A student who is academically ineligible may not play in games or wear any part of a team uniform at games during the 16-day probationary period unless participation is a requirement for a grade or credit in a specific course on the student's schedule.
+A student who is academically ineligible may not play in games or wear any part of a team uniform at games during the 14-day probationary period.

-The student may participate in interscholastic athletic practices or extracurricular clubs, meetings, or rehearsals.
-The student must attend a conference with the academic advisor to review his or her eligibility status on the 16th day of probation.
+The student may participate in interscholastic athletic practices during the probation period.
+The student must attend a conference with the athletic academic advisor to review his or her eligibility status on the 16th day of probation.

-The student may resume participation in interscholastic athletics and/or extracurricular activities on the last day of the academic probation period, provided the academic advisor notifies the principal that the student has met all probationary requirements and is academically eligible.
+The student may resume participation in interscholastic athletics on the last day of the academic probation period, provided the athletic academic advisor notifies the principal that the student has met all probationary requirements and is academically eligible.